Kapiainen/SublimePapyrus/README.md

 Based on the work done by Bethesda Game Studios and Mark Hanna.
 Used according to the license included in the original package and said license is included in this package.

-Program, for automated creation of snippets, created by Quad2Core.

 Team: Quad2Core, MrJack